davereid/awesome-anti-trump-pence/README.md

 ## Things To Do:

-* Contact your representatives via phone (not via email or social media)
+* Call your senators and state representatives (not via email or social media)
+* Call Senate Majority Leader, Mitch McConnell 202-224-2541
+* Call the Speaker of the House, Paul Ryan at 202-225-0600
 * [re:act](http://tinyletter.com/re-act) is a weekly list of a few concrete things you can do to take action during the Trump presidency.
-* Call the House Oversight and Government Reform Committee at (202) 225-5074 and Representative Jason Chaffetz (chairman of the committee) at (202) 225-7751 to call for a bipartisan review of Trump’s financials and apparent conflicts of interest.
+* Call the House Oversight and Government Reform Committee at 202-225-5074 and Representative Jason Chaffetz (chairman of the committee) at 202-225-7751 to call for a bipartisan review of Trump’s financials and apparent conflicts of interest.
 * Find more sources on small actions that can be taken?

 ## Finding Your Representatives